Gravitational waves from eccentric binary neutron star mergers: Systematic biases and inadequacy of quasicircular templates: Abstract

 \section{Abstract}

-The use of quasi-circular waveforms in matched-filter analyses of signals from eccentric \ac{bns} mergers can lead to biases in the source's parameter estimation.
-We demonstrate that significant biases can be present already for moderate eccentricities $e_{0}\gtrsim0.05$ and LIGO-Virgo-Kagra signals with \ac{snr} ${\gtrsim}12$.
-We perform systematic Bayesian mock analyses of unequal-mass non-spinning \ac{bns} signals up to eccentricities $e_0\sim0.1$ using quasi-circular \ac{eob} waveforms with spins.
-We find fractional \ac{snr} losses up to tens of percent and up to 16-$\sigma$ deviations in the inference of the chirp mass.
+The use of quasicircular waveforms in matched-filter analyses of signals from eccentric \ac{bns} mergers can lead to biases in the source's parameter estimation.
+We demonstrate that significant biases can be present already for moderate eccentricities $e_{0}\gtrsim0.05$ and signals detected by LIGO-Virgo-KAGRA with \ac{snr} ${\gtrsim}12$.
+We perform systematic Bayesian mock analyses of unequal-mass nonspinning \ac{bns} signals up to eccentricities $e_0\sim0.1$ using quasicircular \ac{eob} waveforms with spins.
+We find fractional \ac{snr} losses up to tens of percent and up to 16$\sigma$ deviations in the inference of the chirp mass.
 The latter effect is sufficiently large to lead to an incorrect (and ambiguous) source identification.
-The inclusion of spin precession in the quasi-circular waveform does not capture eccentricity effects.
+The inclusion of spin precession in the quasicircular waveform does not capture eccentricity effects.
 We conclude that high-precision observations with advanced (and next generation) detectors are likely to require standardized, accurate, and fast eccentric waveforms.